-On 14 December 2020, Modoral filed a complaint in the US District Court for the District of Delaware against Pinkerton Tobacco Co., LP, Swedish Match North America LLC, and NYZ AB (collectively Swedish Match) seeking a declaratory judgment that the importation, manufacture, use, and/or sale of Modoral's Velo product does not infringe US Patent No. 9,161,908 (the "908 Patent") or any of Swedish Match's trade secrets.
+On 14 December 2020, Modoral filed a complaint in the US District Court for the District of Delaware against Pinkerton Tobacco Co., LP, Swedish Match North America LLC, and NYZ AB (collectively Swedish Match) seeking a declaratory judgment that the importation, manufacture, use, and/or sale of certain Modoral Velo products that Modoral acquired from Dryft Sciences does not infringe a Swedish Match patent or its trade secrets.
 On 3 June 2021, the case was transferred to the US District Court for the Central District of California.
-On 13 July 2021, Swedish Match and Helix Innovations GmbH filed counterclaims against Modoral for infringement of the '908 Patent and misappropriation of trade secrets arising out of the manufacture, use, and sale of Modoral's Velo product.
-On 15 December 2021, the court entered a Markman Order finding that the '908 Patent distinguishes a nicotine complex from the claimed 'nicotine salt' and more specifically, affirmatively excluding the nicotine polacrilex complex used in the accused Velo product from the claimed invention because it is 'not a nicotine salt'.
-Swedish Match agreed to a joint stipulation and request for entry of judgment of non-infringement for all of the asserted claims of the '908 Patent, which the Court granted on 19 January 2022.
-Modoral filed a motion to stay Swedish Match's remaining trade secret misappropriation claims in light of Swedish Match's intent to appeal the Markman Order to the Federal Circuit.
-Modoral also filed a Rule 54(b) motion for partial final judgment of the infringement claims.
-Both motions were scheduled for argument on 4 March 2022.
+On 13 July 2021, Swedish Match and Helix Innovations GmbH filed counterclaims against Modoral for infringement of the patent and misappropriation of trade secrets arising out of the manufacture, use, and sale of Modoral's Velo product.
+On 15 December 2021, the court entered a Markman Order finding that the patent distinguishes a nicotine complex from the claimed 'nicotine salt', and more specifically, affirmatively excluding the nicotine polacrilex complex used in the accused Velo product from the claimed invention because it is 'not a nicotine salt'.
+Swedish Match agreed to a joint stipulation and request for entry of judgment of non-infringement for all of the asserted claims of the '908 patent, which the Court granted on 19 January 2022.
+Trial on Swedish Match's trade secret misappropriation claims is scheduled to begin on 13 February 2023.